Why you should wear a lifejacket

 In National Parks

-you often need to show a lifejacket along with the boat when you get a required boating permit.
+you sometimes need to show a lifejacket along with the boat when you get a required boating permit.

 And you will need a boating permit for your stand-up paddle board.